osama127001/Multinode-Ambari-Cluster/README.md

               CREATE DATABASE ambari;
               USE ambari;
               SOURCE /var/lib/ambari-server/resources/Ambari-DDL-MySQL-CREATE.sql;

+* Create a Hive user, open MySql from root (`mysql -u root -p`) and execute the following commands:

+              CREATE USER 'hiveuser'@'localhost' IDENTIFIED BY 'ambari123';
+              GRANT ALL PRIVILEGES ON *.* TO 'hiveuser'@'localhost';
+              CREATE USER 'hiveuser'@'%' IDENTIFIED BY 'ambari123';
+              GRANT ALL PRIVILEGES ON *.* TO 'hiveuser'@'%' IDENTIFIED BY 'ambari123';
+              FLUSH PRIVILEGES;
+              CREATE DATABASE hive

+* Create a Oozie user, open MySql from root (`mysql -u root -p`) and execute the following commands:

+              CREATE USER 'oozieuser'@'%' IDENTIFIED BY 'ambari123';
+              GRANT ALL PRIVILEGES ON *.* TO 'oozieuser'@'%';
+              FLUSH PRIVILEGES;
+              CREATE DATABASE oozie;

 * **NOTE:** Keep in mind that the `username`, `database name` is **`ambari`** and the `password` is **`ambari123`**.